-The Immediate Past-President of the WSSA, the President, and the President-Elect annually choose to honor a junior faculty member at a United States university who has been active in his or her discipline for less than six years.
+The Immediate Past-President of the WSSA, the President, and the President-Elect annually choose to honor a junior faculty member who has been active in his or her discipline for less than six years.
 The awards recognize cutting edge research and substantial contributions to the social sciences, and the strong promise of future such contributions .
-The recipients receive a cash award, are honored at the Presidential Luncheon, and have an opportunity to present at the conference.
+The recipients receive a $2,000 cash award, are honored at the Presidential Luncheon, and have an opportunity to present at the conference.

-2016's winner of the Larry Gould Best Article Award is
+2020's Larry Gould Best Article Award went to

 Competitions for Students

-2016's Winners of the Student Paper Competition are
+2019's Winners of the Student Paper Competitions are

 John Wicks Dissertation Paper Award

-The poster competition occurs on the Friday morning of the conference, at the Association Buffet Breakfast.
-The competition is open to both undergraduate and graduate students.
-The contestants are expected to attend the conference and be available at the breakfast to answer questions about their posters.
-WSSA will provide the means by which the posters can be displayed, including the display boards and display apparatus.
-The posters must be displayed on no more than two standard size poster boards (22 X 28).
-The posters should depict recent student research and/or student class projects.
+The poster competition occurs on the Friday morning of the conference, at the Association Buffet Breakfast, and has two categories, one for the best Undergraduate poster and one for the best Graduate poster.
+Contestants are expected to attend the conference and be available at the breakfast to answer questions about their posters; the winner will be chosen by the conference attendees.
 Poster proposals must be submitted no later than December 1 of the year before the conference.
-The winner will receive a $250.00 cash award and free registration at the conference of the year following their award.
+The winner will receive a $250.00 prize and free registration at the conference of the year following their award.
+The second place winner will receive $125 and free registration at the conference of the year following their award.

 Bert & Phyllis Lamb Prize in Political Science